liyiersan/liyiersan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D student at [School of Computer Science, Wuhan University](https://cs.whu.edu.cn/), supervised by [Prof.Zhongyuan Wang](https://cs.whu.edu.cn/info/1019/2495.htm).
-Previously, I received Bachelor's Degree and Master's Degree at [School of Computer Science, Wuhan University]  under the guidance of [Prof.Hua Zou](https://cs.whu.edu.cn/info/1019/2887.htm) at .
+I am currently a Ph.D. student at [School of Computer Science, Wuhan University](https://cs.whu.edu.cn/), supervised by [Prof.Zhongyuan Wang](https://cs.whu.edu.cn/info/1019/2495.htm).
+Previously, I received Bachelor's Degree and Master's Degree under the guidance of [Prof.Hua Zou](https://cs.whu.edu.cn/info/1019/2887.htm) at [School of Computer Science, Wuhan University](https://cs.whu.edu.cn/).

 My research interest includes machine learning and deep learning with focus on gait recognition and medical image analysis (image gerneration, disease recognition, and medical treatment planing).
 I am also instrested in multi-modal learning, long-tailed classification, few-shot learning, and self-supervised learning.
 Besides, I have some research experience in the field of time series data processing.

 # 🔥 News
-- *2023.12*: &nbsp;🎉🎉 One papar is accepted by Information.
+- *2023.12*: &nbsp;🎉🎉 One papar is accepted by Information Fusion.
 - *2023.10*: &nbsp;🎉🎉 One papar is accepted by BIBM 2023.
 - *2023.06*: &nbsp;🎉🎉 One papar is accepted by MICCAI 2023.
 - *2022.06*: &nbsp;🎉🎉 One papar is accepted by MICCAI 2022.